jsoref/thorium/minithor/README.md

 ### Deploy Minikube

-Install and start minikube and any nessesary plugins.
+Install and start minikube and any necessary plugins.

 ```bash
 ./install-linux